Honours Bachelor of Applied Science in Kinesiology and Diploma in Fitness and Health Promotion

 If you are a transfer applicant (i.e., have attended any postsecondary institution) and you apply to more than 1 program at the University of Guelph-Humber, you can expect to receive only 1 offer of admission from the University.
 The highest-ranked choice will be considered first.
 Only if you are not admissible to your highest choice will your next choice be considered.
 If you want to reorder your University of Guelph-Humber program rankings, please amend your application on the OUAC website.

 Failed and Repeated Courses

-The University of Guelph-Humber will use the highest grade reported from a Ministry-approved institution for any repeated courses.
+The University of Guelph-Humber will use the highest grade reported for grade 12 coures taken at a Ministry-approved school prior to June 2023, regardless of format.

 Advanced Placement and International Baccalaureate

 Please vist our web page for Advanced Placement and International Baccalaureate details.
 Read more.

 Timing of offers (December to end of May) and the grades considered for each round of offers is described below.

 We use your top 6 completed 4U/M (or equivalent) courses, including required subjects.
 Where not available, we use a combination of the top 6 completed or in-progress 4U/M and completed 3U/M courses, including required subjects.
 Should no 4U/M courses be completed or in-progress, the top five 3U/M completed courses (including required subjects) will be used.